Terms and Conditions

 8.1.3 If the Course is cancelled by us due to force majeure (see Section 11 below) you have the right to transfer the Delegate(s) onto another scheduled course offered by us (subject to Section 8.2 below) but will not have a right to the refund of any fees paid.

-8.1.7 If no written notice of cancellation is received prior to the Course start date no refund of any fees will be made and the option to transfer the booking will not be available.
+8.1.7 If no written notice of cancellation is received prior to the Course start date no refund of any fees will be made and the option to transfer the booking will not be available, unless in exceptional circumstances at our discretion.

-8.2 Where you are entitled to transfer the Delegate(s) onto another scheduled course or where we agree to this transfer under Section 8.1.6 above:
+8.2 Where you are entitled to transfer the Delegate(s) onto another scheduled course or where we agree to this transfer under Section 8.1.6 and 8.1.7 above:

 8.2.1 We cannot guarantee availability on the replacement course;